zaiisao/Documentation/en/Interactive Broadcast/start_live_mac.md

         <td>Audio Input</td>
 </table>

-<div class="alert note">According to the requirements of Apple: <ul><li>Mac software distributed in the Mac App Store must enable the App Sandbox setting.
-See details in <a href="https://developer.apple.com/app-sandboxing/">Apple News and Updates</a>.<li>Mac software distributed outside the Mac App Store must enable the Hardened Runtime setting.
-See details in <a href="https://developer.apple.com/news/?id=09032019a">Apple News and Updates</a>.</li></ul></div>
+<div class="alert note"><li>According to the requirements of Apple: <ul><li>Mac software distributed in the Mac App Store must enable the <b>App Sandbox</b> setting.
+See details in <a href="https://developer.apple.com/app-sandboxing/">Apple News and Updates</a>.<li>Mac software distributed outside the Mac App Store must enable the <b>Hardened Runtime</b> setting.
+See details in <a href="https://developer.apple.com/news/?id=09032019a">Apple News and Updates</a>.</li></ul><li>The <b>Hardened Runtime</b>’s library validation prevents an app from loading frameworks, plug-ins, or libraries unless they’re either signed by Apple or signed with the same team ID as the app.
+When you face with problems such as failure to enumerate the virtual camera, check <b>Hardened Runtime -> Runtime Exceptions -> Disable Library Validation</b> to disable the library validation.</li></div>

 ## Implement the basic broadcast